mnielsen/finding_scenius/finding_scenius.md

   the field also felt (to me) like it was much more competitive, because while the number of people had exploded, the intellectual frontier had not.

-**Queston for my readers: where is scenius nascent today?** So I will conclude this main part of my essay by asking my readers: where is scenius nascent today?
-This is really a few different questions:

-+ **What are the most important emerging fields?** Typically, these are fields that have just opened up because of some other advance or advances.

-+ **Where are the best environments to work in?
-Why?** Beware the distinction between great PR and branding, and real success.
-MIT is a great brand, but individual groups at MIT will span the full range from superb creative incubators to complete dead ends.
-All will appear glossy outwardly, and be quoted in the _New York Times_ as though they have equal authority.

-**Structure: three appendices:** This essay has not one but three appendices.
-It's an unusual structure: they're mini-essays that didn't fit into the main part of the essay.
-I could have spun them out into separate blog posts, but they would have lost important context.
-So I've opted instead for a loose integration.

-**Scenius radar:** Some people have amazing scenius radar.
-Consider Stewart Brand.
-Here's a list of fields, institutions and people he identified _before_ they became famous: Doug Engelbart, LSD, ecology, the Grateful Dead, Xerox PARC, Paul Ehrlich, the hippy movement.
-That list could be continued almost _ad infinitum_; over the last fifty years if you wanted to know "What's interesting?" then you could do a lot worse than answer "Whatever Stewart Brand is paying attention to right now".

-I don't know how Brand did this.
-But I'll bet it helped that he ran the Whole Earth Catalog.
-It's purpose was pretty much to _find_ the most interesting stuff going on.

 **Prestige, fashion, and barriers:** One problem is that when a field